JuFranze/ProposalBuilder/README.md

 # ProposalBuilder
-This is an MVP to set up a custom application that helps building RfPs
+This is an MVP to set up a custom application that helps building RfPs.